aantron/ocaml.org/data/planet/signalsandthreads/compiler-optimization-with-greta-yorsh.md

 source:
 ---

-<p>It&rsquo;s a software engineer&rsquo;s dream: A compiler that can take idiomatic high-level code and output maximally efficient instructions.
-Ron&rsquo;s guest this week is Greta Yorsh, who has worked on just that problem in a career spanning both industry and academia.
+<p>It’s a software engineer’s dream: A compiler that can take idiomatic high-level code and output maximally efficient instructions.
+Ron’s guest this week is Greta Yorsh, who has worked on just that problem in a career spanning both industry and academia.
 Ron and Greta talk about some&nbsp; of the tricks that compilers use to make our software faster, ranging from feedback-directed optimization and super-optimization to formal analysis.</p><p>You can find the transcript for this episode along with links to things we discussed on our <a href="https://signalsandthreads.com/multicast-and-the-markets">website</a>.</p>